root-project/web/manual/storing_root_objects/index.md

 ### File system operations

-A [TFile](https://root.cern/doc/master/classTFile.html), this is ROOT file, behaves like UNIX file system.
+A {% include ref class="TFile" %}, this is ROOT file, behaves like UNIX file system.
 Therefore, you can perform the usual operations for a file system.

 _**Example**_